 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Philipp Tripal: ___________Organoids are available from various tissues and regulation of tight junction proteins is an important feature of all epithelial cells.
+Our assay enables the functional analysis of epithelial barrier integrity.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera